 Drain and rinse beans and place in a large saucepan (but not something as large as a stockpot).

-Add pepper, carrot, onion, garlic, garlic, bay leaf, and ham.
+Add pepper, carrot, onion, garlic, bay leaf, and ham.
 Add ham stock plus enough water to cover 2 inches above the beans.
 The ham bone may be sticking above the water a little.

 Bring to a boil, reduce to a simmer and cook, partially covered, until beans are tender, 2 1/2 to 3 hours, stirring occasionally and adding additional water to make sure beans are covered with liquid.
 Remove bay leaf and discard and remove meaty ham bone or hock to a separate plate and reserve.